-The steps that you have to complete are:
+The steps that you must complete are:

-- 1. Make sure that the remote access software is installed and running on the remote and local computers. - 2.
-Share the hard drive that contains the Oracle Database Companion CD products DVD. - 3.
+- Ensure that the remote access software is installed and running on the remote and local computers. - Share the hard drive that contains the Oracle Database Companion CD products DVD. - 3.
 On the remote computer, map a drive letter to the shared hard drive.
-You would use the remote access software to do this on the remote computer. - 4.
-Through the remote access software, run Oracle Universal Installer on the remote computer.
+You would use the remote access software to do this on the remote computer. - Through the remote access software, run Oracle Universal Installer on the remote computer.
 You access Oracle Universal Installer from the shared hard drive.

-Installing on Remote Computers from a Remote DVD Drive
+3.2.3.2 Installing on Remote Computers from a Remote DVD Drive